codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 All the IPs are NAT gateways, and therefore you only need to enable specific IPs instead of ranges.

+>If you do use these IPs we **strongly encourage** regular monitoring of this doc page.

-Note: You only need to do this if you use the SAAS version of Codefresh.
+Notice that you only need to deal with this process if you use the SAAS version of Codefresh.
 For On-premise and [Hybrid installations]({{site.baseurl}}/docs/enterprise/behind-the-firewall/), there is no need to tamper with your firewall.

 ## Visit the cluster integration screen